codeanywhere/documentation/src/docs/markdowns/advanced-topics/frameworks/install-django.md

 # Installing Django framework

 In order to install Django framework, first [create a container](/dashboard/containers/create-new-container) with the Python stack.
-Python has it's own package manager `pip` with whom you will install the Django framework.
+Python has it's own package manager `pip` with which you will install the Django framework.

 ```sh
 pip install Django